3.759.600 DKK donated in total Donations are updated manually

 The European Court of Justice was unusually clear when striking down the surveillance regulation in both the case of Digital Rights and Tele2/Watson.
 It did not come as a surprise to anybody, and obviously, it withdrew any legal basis from the ministerial notice.

-Justice minister Søren Pape Poulsen wants to continue the surveillance and is desperately looking for a way to sneak it through parliament.
-There is a large majority for doing it, but it would require Danish secession from the Council of Europe and potentially the European Union.
+The Justice ministers wants to continue the surveillance.
+A large majority in parliament supports the idea, but it would require Danish secession from the Council of Europe and potentially the European Union.
 Denmark would then stand with Belarus as one of only two European states not a party to the Convention on Human Rights.

 Metadata retention is a criminal act, and the minister is only kept out of jail by a constitutional provision stating that only other politicians can bring him to justice.